Mary Walton

 Mary Walton also invented a system for reducing the noise produced by the elevated railway systems that were rapidly expanding in New York City, where she lived near the Sixth Avenue Line.
 Walton had chosen to pursue a solution after hearing that young Thomas Edison had tried and failed.
 After experimentation and research, she was able to narrow down that much of the sound was a result of amplification from wooden support boxes.
 To test various solutions, she built a model of the tracks in her basement.
 From these tests, she determined that lining the boxes with cotton and filling them with sand served to effectively dampen the sound of the trains.
 Her system deadened the noise caused by trains running over the tracks by cradling the tracks in a wooden box lined with cotton and filled with sand.
 The rights to her invention, patented in 1881, were sold to the Metropolitan Railroad for $10,000 and the system was soon adopted by other elevated railway companies.
 Her idea of using sand to dampen sound pollution in New York was inspired by the use of sand to dampen the clanging of anvils near her home.
-Mary Walton was a true innovator, noticing and experiencing problems in her life and targeting that as a way to make the world a better place.

 Early life

-There is little documentation of Mary Walton’s life.
-As a woman inventor, she was woefully overlooked as a person and she is a bit of an enigma in how she was capable of creating two beneficial inventions as a woman in the 1880s.
+There is little documentation of Mary Walton's life.
 However, a statement made in 1884 and published in the Weekly Transcript of Lexington, Kentucky, provides some crucial information about her youth.
 Walton is quoted as saying, “My father had no sons, and believed in educating his daughters.
 He spared no pains or expense to this end".
-Still, while this provides some insight to her youth, there is no record of her having received a formal education, much less one focused on environmental engineering.
-The culture and time period made it a challenge for a woman to receive any education; it would seem impossible that she received a specialized education in a STEM field.